A Little Czech Republic Culture

 Families take regular holidays together - especially in August.
 They like to visit Mediterranean beaches and Czech National Parks.

-• Children are generally well-behaved and taught to respect elders.
+• Children are generally well-behaved and taught to respect their elders.
 And, their desires aren't always first and foremost.

 • Czechs like to celebrate holidays together and Sunday lunch is a family affair.